Skip to content

 What Happens When You Suspend BitLocker?

-When you suspend BitLocker, your drive stays unprotected until you turn the protection back on.
-For your main Windows drive, some actions will automatically turn protection back on.
-For other drives, protection stays off until you manually resume it—even after restarting your computer.
+When you suspend BitLocker drive encryption, your drive stays unprotected until you turn BitLocker protection back on.
+For your main Windows drive, certain actions automatically turn BitLocker protection back on.
+For other drives, BitLocker protection remains suspended until you manually resume it, even after restarting your computer.

 How to Suspend or Resume BitLocker in Windows